Import Duty

 Steps to resolve:

-1. Set Status to Disabled to remove it from new assignments while preserving history.
+- Set Status to Disabled to stop users selecting it for new costings.

-3. If a code must be retired completely, confirm no active costings reference it before requesting data cleanup support.
+- Confirm no active costings reference the duty before requesting data cleanup support.

 Why did my duty rate change after I edited the record?

-Import duty values are stored on the entry and reused wherever that code is assigned; editing the rate updates future calculations when costings reload.
+Import duty values are stored on the duty entry.
+Editing the rate can affect future calculations when costings using that duty are refreshed.

 Steps to resolve:

-2. Communicate the effective date of the new rate to merchandising and finance teams.
+- Confirm the effective date of the new rate with finance.

-3. Re-open affected costings and recalculate or refresh supplier sections if your process requires a manual touch.
+- Re-open and refresh affected costings if your process requires recalculation.